-Fig. 8 shows example frames from a sequence of 509 frames of a pointing hand.
-The tracker handles fast motion and is able to recover after the hand has left the camera view and reenters the scene.
-The computation takes approximately two seconds per frame on a 1GHz Pentium IV, corresponding to a speedup of two orders of magnitude over exhaustive detection.
+Figure 8 shows example frames from a sequence of 509 frames of a pointing hand.
+The tracker handles fast motion and is able to recover after the hand has left the camera view and re-enters the scene.
+The computation takes approximately two seconds per frame on a 1GHz Pentium IV, corresponding to a speed-up of two orders of magnitude over exhaustive detection.
+Note that in all cases the hand model was automatically initialized in the first frame of the sequence.

-Fig. 8.
-Fast motion and recovery.
+Figure 8: Fast motion and recovery.
 This figure shows frames from a sequence tracking 6 DOF.
 (Top row) The hand is tracked during fast motion and (bottom row) the tracker is able to successfully recover after the hand has left the camera view.